Skip to content

 Required.

-The path for the request.
+Path The path for the request.

 • Must start with a forward slash.
-For example, /update.
+For example, `/update`.

-• Use for path parameters.
-For example, /update/{userId}.
+• Use {} for path parameters.
+For example, `/update/{userId}`.

 Required.

-A description of the route.
+Description A description of the route.
+Optional.

 Workflow Configuration

+Wait Until Tasks The task to wait for before returning a response.
+The API will return the output of this task, instead of the workflow output.
 This is useful if the workflow contains tasks that take a long time to complete, but a response from the API is required before the connection times out.
+Optional.

 Schema

-The input schema for the request.
+Input Schema The input schema for the request.

 • If you’ve created a schema in Conductor, select the schema and version to be used as the input schema for the request.